Do you have freshwater crayfish in your drain? Lizards in your flax? Whitebait in your creek?

 By way of example, īnanga, or whitebait, are an important mahinga kai species, both traditionally and contemporarily.
 Today they are valued by most people, not just Māori, and can live and spawn in all waterways, including farm drains.
 Much of their critical spawning habitat occurs along vegetated waterways, particularly near the coast and happens in autumn.
 This habitat is susceptible to disturbance and loss of vegetation cover, particularly from grazing animals and farm operations, which is why its protection is essential.
 Some of the steps you can take include simple fencing in the right places, and being aware of times of year that spawning occurs and adjusting farm practices in response.

 Mahinga kai largely relate to indigenous plant, bird and fish species and their ecosystems and habitats.
-Below is an image showing some of the key species found in the Te Waihora / Lake Ellesmere catchment across different habitats:
+Below you can find out about some of the key species found in the Te Waihora / Lake Ellesmere catchment across different habitats:

 If the forests of Tāne are protected; and the oceans of Tangaroa are protected; so too are the people.